The Bioinformatics Core Facility in the Cancer Research Division at Peter Mac provides a range of services and know-how for data analysis.

 Richard Lupat (BSc, MPhil): Senior Bioinformatics Software Engineer.
 Specialised in bioinformatics pipeline development and automation for next generation sequencing data.
 Niche expertise: Clinical sequencing automation; Cloud computing.

 Cassie Litchfield (BSc, DipMathSc, MSc): Bioinformatician.
-Primary research interests in analysis of ctDNA, immunogenomics and understanding cancer sex disparity.
-Niche expertise: LC-WGS, TCR-Seq, RNA-seq.
+Primary research interests in analysis of ctDNA, methylation, immunogenomics and understanding cancer sex disparity.
+Niche expertise: MeDIP-seq, LC-WGS, TCR-Seq, RNA-seq.

 Jiaan Yu (BEng, MSc): Bioinformatician.
-Specialised in testing and validation of next generation sequencing bioinformatics pipelines.
-Niche expertise: Bioinformatics pipeline testing and validation.
+Specialised in development of a range of next generation sequencing bioinformatics pipelines (DNA-seq, RNA-seq, whole genome and targeted sequencing), and pipeline validation for research and clinical use.
+Niche expertise: Bioinformatics pipeline development and validation.